-9.38.3.1 In the event that any performance requirements are not being met, the Authority may terminate the contract in accordance with the stated contract clauses.
+9.38.3.1 In the event that any performance requirements are not being TECHNERAL OPERATION terminate the contract in accordance with the stated contract clauses.
 Where required, this to be reported in accordance with the Applicable Public Procurement Legislation.